Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Easily adaptable recipe – you can make it vegan, it’s already gluten-free and vegetarian, or even add meat if you want!

-- Acorn squash – 1 medium ripe squash.
+- Acorn squash – 1 medium ripe acorn squash.
+Or 2 small acorn squash.

-- Wild rice – you can also use brown rice or quinoa.
+- Wild rice – any will work or you can also use brown rice or quinoa.

-- Chickpeas – canned is fine, or use black beans or even kidney beans.
+- Chickpeas – canned low-sodium chickpeas, or use black beans or even kidney beans.

-- Spinach – you can also use kale.
+- Spinach – fresh baby spinach or you can also use kale or collard greens.

-- Mushrooms – baby Bella works best because they are so hearty but button mushrooms will also work in this recipe.
+- Mushrooms – Baby Bella mushrooms work best because they are so hearty but button mushrooms will also work in this recipe as well.

-- Parmesan cheese – omit this if you need to keep this recipe dairy-free.
+- Parmesan cheese – grated parmesan cheese, omit this if you need to keep this recipe dairy-free.
+You can also use manchego or asiago cheese.

-- Walnuts – pecans will also work or leave out if you need to keep this recipe nut-free.
+- Walnuts – for that crunch.
+Pecans will also work or leave out if you need to keep this recipe nut-free.

-- Garlic – fresh minced garlic works best.
+- Garlic – fresh minced garlic works best garlic paste or garlic powder can also be used.

 - Olive oil – or avocado oil.

-- Spices + salt & pepper – I used onion powder, cumin, and chili powder.
+- Spices + salt & pepper – I used onion powder, cumin, chili powder, salt and pepper.
+But you can use any seasoning blend you like.

 How to make Vegetarian Stuffed Acorn Squash

-Step one: Use a sharp kitchen knife to cut the squash in half.
+Roasting acorn squash is very similar to roasting spaghetti squash or butternut squash.
+You use a sharp kitchen knife to cut the squash in half from the stem to the root.
 Then use a spoon to scoop out the seeds.
 You can roast them later or discard them.
+This gives you a nice vessel to hold the acorn squash stuffing.
+As shown below.

-Step two: Season the cut squash with olive oil salt and pepper and bake it for 25-30 minutes at 375 degrees F.
+Step 2– roast the acorn squash: Season the cut side of the squash with olive oil, salt, and pepper and bake it for 25-30 minutes at 375°F until it is fork tender.

-Step three: Cook the veggies then add in the chickpeas, walnuts and rice.
+Step 3 – Make the filling: Cook the veggies in a saute pan with some oil then add in the chickpeas, walnuts, and rice.

-Step five: Fill each acorn squash half with the filling and bake at 425 degrees F for about 5-7 minutes, until the tops are nice and golden brown.
+Step 4 – stuff and bake the squash: Fill each acorn squash half with the filling and bake at 425° F for about 5-7 minutes, until the tops are nice and golden brown.
+The filling will get crispy and flavorful, allowing the cheese to melt perfectly which makes this acorn squash so appetizing.

 Expert tip: If you are using smaller acorn squash then roast two (four halves) in case you have enough filling since this recipe does make a good amount.

-This amazing recipe is incredibly flavorful and delicious and it makes a great meatless meal.
+This amazing stuffed acorn squash recipe is incredibly flavorful and delicious and it makes a show-stopping meatless meal.
+Perfect for a vegetarian Thanksgiving main dish!
 It is so filling and tastes even better the next day!

 - Make this vegetarian stuffed acorn squash recipe vegan by removing the parmesan cheese and using vegan parmesan or omitting it altogether.